Volumetric density measurement in buoyant plumes using Tomographic Background Oriented Schlieren (TBOS): Results

 \section{Results}

+The reconstructed three-dimensional density field is validated by comparing key features with expected plume behaviour, such as Gaussian transverse profiles and the similarity solutions for reduced gravity and plume radius along the downstream z-direction.
+Following the validation, we present visualizations of the puffing phenomenon in buoyant plumes based on the reconstructed 3D density fields.

-\subsubsection{Validation using plume theory}
+\subsection{Validation using plume theory}

+The instantaneous 3D density fields obtained for all three releases (Table~\ref{tab:cases}) are time averaged and shown in Fig.~\ref{fig:validatn}.
+A total of 33, 29, and 55 images were used for averaging in Release-I, II, and III, respectively.
+The instantaneous reconstructions (see supplementary videos for each release case) span multiple puffing cycles, resulting in a well-converged time average.
+A few time instances had corrupted frames due to acquisition errors, leading to the exclusion of corresponding camera images and minor temporal gaps in the BOS sequence.
+These omissions cause slight visual discontinuities in the videos but do not affect the analysis or interpretation of the flow features.

-The instantaneous 3D density field measured for all three releases (table \ref{tab:cases}) is temporally averaged and shown in figure \ref{fig:validatn}.
-The left column of each case shows individual planes as reconstructed using our TBOS processing code.
+The left column in each case shows individual planes as reconstructed using our TBOS processing code.
 The middle column shows the density field after stacking all the planes together and then taking slices through the axis of the plume.
 The right column shows the iso-surfaces at selected values.
-Three iso-surfaces are drawn at the density values (kg/m$^3$) of 0.72 (innermost), 0.8 (middle), and 0.87 (outermost).
-As can be seen, all the three cases show the lowest density fluid near the source region (represented by red color).
+Three iso-surfaces are drawn at increasing density levels, with the innermost and outermost iso-surfaces corresponding to the lowest and highest values, respectively, as indicated in the colourbars.
+As can be seen, all three cases show the lowest density fluid near the source region (represented by red color).
 The density of the fluid increases as we move radially outward and in the downstream direction due to entrainment of heavier ambient fluid, air, into the plume.
-This is evident by the presence of blue, largest density (0.87) iso-surface in the outermost region and in downstream region of plume.
+This is evident by the presence of blue, the largest density, iso-surface in the outermost region and in the downstream region of the plume.